stefanocurnis/laravel-viva-payments/readme.md

 // or a DateTimeInterface instance like DateTime or Carbon.

 $transactions = $transaction->getByClearanceDate('2016-03-11', $guzzleOptions = []);

+// By source code and date

+// The date can be a string in Y-m-d format,
+// or a DateTimeInterface instance like DateTime or Carbon.

+$transactions = $transaction->getBySourceCode('Default', '2016-03-11', $guzzleOptions = []);
 ```

 ##### Cancel a card payment / Make a refund